turingschool/mod-0-project-fe/section2/reflection.md

 ## Section 2 Reflection

 1. What are two points from the Growth Mindset article and/or video that either resonated with you, or were brand new to you?
 - Something that resonated with me in the video was having the Growth mindset and the desire to keep learning.
 I relate with Carmen where she mentions that she didn't do well in school, but kept growing and learning.
+When I was younger I didn't take education seriously, I've grown as I've aged and so has my mind.
 - What was new in the video was different ways to tackle progress.
 Carmen said she pinpoints an area she is struggling and makes a mental note.
 She then makes a mental list of what she's struggling with.
 I think that is a great take away for you to grow.
 2. In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?
 - I do not compare myself to anyone else.